lifesized/standard/introduction.md

 In the last decade, public organisations that purchased complete software solutions have sometimes been surprised to discover that they:

 * can’t change their software to reflect changing policy or take advantage of new technology
-* don’t have own or even have access to their data
+* don’t own or even have access to their data
 * are asked to pay ever increasing licence fees

 ### Technological sovereignty and democratic accountability

 Public institutions, civil servants and residents deserve better.

-We believe the software that runs our society can no longer be a black box, ordered from outside companies that keep the underlying logic on which their software operates hidden in proprietary code bases.
+We believe the software that runs our society can no longer be a black box, purchased from outside companies that hides the underlying logic on which their software operates in proprietary code bases.
 Instead, governments need technological sovereignty - allowing them to set and control the functioning of public software, just like they are able to set and control policy that is legally formulated in laws.
-Citizens and civil society actors need this software to be transparent and accountable.
+Citizens and civil society actors need software to be transparent and accountable.
 The design of software as essential civic infrastructure should honor digital citizens’ rights.

 ### Designing truly public software